The SubBeer Budget Rating - ££

 - Brilliant all round flexible beer tap

 - Torp lasts 15 days but not really an issue!

-Manufactured by Krups, who are well known for their range of stylish coffee machines, have also delivered a smart looking draught beer solution for your home which will easily fit onto a standard size kitchen worktop.
+Manufactured by Krups, who are well known for their range of stylish coffee machines, has also delivered a smart-looking draught beer solution for your home which will easily fit onto a standard size kitchen worktop.